hjalves/playlists/README.md

 | PUT    | /api/v1/users/:id/songs/  | Replace user's favorite songs      |
 | DELETE | /api/v1/users/:id/songs/  | Remove favorite songs from an user |

-## Deployment

-### Frontend Production Build

-Run `scripts/build-frontend.sh` to build a production version.
-The resulting artifact is copied to `www` dir (the script stages the files to git).

-### AWS Elastic Beanstalk (PaaS-like)

-Step-by-step:

-- On project root, run: `eb init -p python3.4 <application_name>`
-- Create an environment with: `eb create <environment_name>`
-- Deploy project with: `eb deploy`

-Note: Only the git committed files (in the HEAD commit) will be deployed.
-To deploy files staged in git, use `eb deploy --staged`.

 ## FAQ